 The simple answer is that potatoes contain a lot of water.
 Because of this high water content, potatoes are prone to fluctuations in weight when exposed to different environments and temperatures.

-As we mentioned above, when you boil potatoes in water, they significantly increase their weight.
+When you boil potatoes in water, they significantly increase their weight.
 This happens to the point that they are heavier than they were when they had their skin on.

 This increase in weight is because the fibers of the potatoes naturally absorb water.